heyoon2j/Yoon-TIL/Programming/Python/Basic/04_ControlFlow.md

     if x > 10:
         print(x)

-    # if, else if, else 문
+    # if, elif, else 문
     if x > 0:
         print(x)
     elif x == 0: